mrwonderman/dart-tree/README.md

 dart-tree
 =========

-A simple script to display a file tree in Dart.
+A simple script to display a file-system tree in Dart.
+Simply launch it like <i>./dart.exe tree.dart folder</i>.